hackclub/jams/jams/singles/ai-travel/en-US.md

 ```
 The `type` specifies that this input element is the button that submits the form.
 The `value` is the actual text that shows up on the button.

+<Dropdown
-> Where should I put this button?
+ title="Where should I put this button?"
+ >
 For the form to be submitted, the button should be placed inside the `<form/>` tags!
 Our code for the form should now look like this:

 ```html